microsoft/teams-ai/dotnet/samples/02.messageExtensions.a.searchCommand/README.md

 ## Summary

 This sample shows how to incorporate a basic Message Extension app into a Microsoft Teams application using [Bot Framework](https://dev.botframework.com) and the Teams AI SDK.
-Users can search npmjs for packages.
+Users can search nuget.org for packages.

 ## Set up instructions